jessepav/lacygoill-wiki-backup/tmux/command.md

     previous-paragraph                           {
     next-paragraph                               }

-Copy  commands may  take an  optional buffer  prefix argument  which is  used to generate  the  buffer  name  (the  default is  ‘buffer'  so  buffers  are  named ‘buffer0', ‘buffer1' and so on).
-Pipe commands take a  command argument which is the command  to which the copied text is piped.
 The  ‘-and-cancel' variants  of some  commands exit  copy mode  after they  have completed  (for copy  commands)  or  when the  cursor  reaches  the bottom  (for scrolling commands).